Mc-Zen/tidy/src/typing/types.typ

   )
 )

+// to be parameter.name
-#let ParameterName = e.element.declare(
+#let parameter-name = e.element.declare(
-  "ParameterName",
+  "parameter-name",
   prefix: "tidy",
   display: it => it.name,
   fields: (